 Dairy products can be a huge staple in many people’s diets, which makes cutting it out that much harder.
-However, eliminating this food group can make your baby feel 100x better and that’s all us mamas want.

-Which makes the sacrifice and temporary adjustment totally worth it!
+That alone makes the sacrifice and temporary adjustment totally worth it!

 See the list below of dairy free snack ideas for breastfeeding moms:

 - Banana Nice Cream